l7mp/stunner/docs/MONITORING.md

 ### Troubleshooting

-Prometheus and Grafana both provide a dashboard to troubleshoot a running system, and to check the flow of metrics from STUNner to Prometheus, and from Prometheus to Grafana.
+Prometheus and Grafana each provide dashboards to help troubleshoot a running system and verify that metrics flow correctly from STUNner to Prometheus to Grafana.

-The Prometheus dashboard is available as the `prometheus` NodePort service (use the node IP and node port to connect with a web browser).
-The dashboard enables checking running Prometheus configuration and testing the metrics collection.
+The Prometheus dashboard is available at the `prometheus` service address (see the kube-prometheus-stack [documentation](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack#prometheus) for the correct access method based on your deployment).
+From there you can inspect the running Prometheus configuration and test metrics collection.

 For example, to observe the `stunner_listener_connections` metric on the Prometheus dashboard:

-1. Write `stunner_listener_connections` to the marked field (next to the looking glass icon).
+1. Enter `stunner_listener_connections` into the query input field (next to the search icon).
 2. Click on the `Execute` button.
 3. Switch to `Graph` view tab.